khulnasoft/devkit/docs/stargz-estargz.md

 :information_source: `compression` option isn't applied to layers that already exist in the cache (including the base images).
 Thus if you create eStargz image using non-eStargz base images, you need to specify `force-compression=true` option as well for applying the `compression` config to all existing layers.

-:information_source: BuildKit doesn't support [prefetch-based optimization of eStargz](https://github.com/containerd/stargz-snapshotter/blob/v0.6.4/docs/stargz-estargz.md#example-use-case-of-prioritized-files-workload-based-image-optimization-in-stargz-snapshotter).
+:information_source: DevKit doesn't support [prefetch-based optimization of eStargz](https://github.com/containerd/stargz-snapshotter/blob/v0.6.4/docs/stargz-estargz.md#example-use-case-of-prioritized-files-workload-based-image-optimization-in-stargz-snapshotter).
 To enable full feature of eStargz, you can also use other tools as described in the next section.

 ### Other methods to obtain stargz/eStargz images